Curtain Call (South Korean TV series): Production

 The roles of Park Se-yeon and Geum-soon were first offered to Son Ye-jin and Youn Yuh-jung respectively.
-In July 2022, it was reported that filming is currently in progress.
+In July 2022, it was reported that filming was under progress.

-The press conference of the drama which was scheduled to be held on October 31, 2022 was canceled due to the aftermath of the Itaewon Halloween crowd crush.
+The press conference of the drama which was scheduled to be held on October 31, 2022, was canceled due to the aftermath of the Itaewon Halloween crowd crush.